frnmst/django-futils/docs/install.rst

     $ make install-dev

-Start and enable the Docker service
+Start and enable the Docker service:

 ::